Seeed-Studio/wiki-documents/docs/ReSpeaker_4-Mic_Linear_Array_Kit_for_Raspberry_Pi.md

 (env) pi@raspberrypi:~ $ alexa-tap
 ```

-[^_^]:
 #### Play with Snowboy

-    commentted-out contents
+To do this part, you also need to get the authorization of Alexa or Baidu at first.

 As you may see, the demos above trigger the Alexa or Dueros by tapping the ++enter++ key.
 What if you want to wake up the Alexa by voice?
 Well, you can use snowboy.
-And you only need two steps to make that happen.
+And you only need simple steps to make that happen.

 **Step 1.
 Install Snowboy**
 ```
 cd ~